eclipse-che/che-docs/src/main/pages/setup-openshift/openshift-config.md

 See: [OpenShift Admin Guide][openshift-admin-guide] to general information that works both for OS and K8S.

-## How It Works
+## Configure Che Server

-Che server is configured via environment variables passed to Che deployment.
-You can do it when initially deploying Che (See: [Installation Single User][openshift-single-user], [Multi-User][openshift-multi-user]) or afterwards, by editing Che deployment.
+Che server is configured by updating environment variables passed to Che deployment.
+You can configure Che Server when initially deploying Che (See: [Installation Single User][openshift-single-user], [Multi-User][openshift-multi-user]) or afterwards, by modifying Che deployment.

-There are multiple ways to edit Che deployment to add new or edit existing envs:
+There are multiple ways to modify Che deployment to add new or modify existing environment variables.
+You can either:

-* `OC_EDITOR="nano" oc edit dc/che` opens Che deployment yaml in nano editor (VIM is used by default)
+* **Option 1: Update Che deployment yaml.** To update Che deployment yaml and update in nano editor (VIM is used by default), run this command:
+ `$ OC_EDITOR="nano" oc edit dc/che`

-* manually in OpenShift web console > deployments > Che > Environment
+* **Option 2: Update manually in OpenShift web console.** To update manually in OpenShift web console > deployments > Che > Environment

-* `oc set env dc/che KEY=VALUE KEY1=VALUE1` updates Che deployment with new envs or modifies values of existing ones
+* **Option 3: Modify environment variables.** To update Che deployment with new environment variables or modify existing variables, run this command: `$ oc set env dc/che KEY=VALUE KEY1=VALUE1`

 ## What Can Be Configured?

 You can find deployment env or config map in yaml files.
-However, they do not reference a complete list of environment variables that Che server will respect.

 Here is a [complete](https://github.com/eclipse/che/tree/master/assembly/assembly-wsmaster-war/src/main/webapp/WEB-INF/classes/che) list of all properties that are configurable for Che server.